June 07, 2019 at 11:05 AM

 A slow puncture occurs when a small breach in the tyre - which could be caused by a piece of debris stuck in the wall - leads to a gradual leak of air.
-Many drivers often carry on using a car with a slow puncture for a considerable time before getting the damaged tyre changed.
+Many drivers continue to use a car with a slow puncture for a considerable time before getting the damaged tyre changed.
 This is not advisable.
 A slow punctured tyre will increase your probability of being involved in a road accident and should be changed as soon as you notice it.

 Also make sure to check your tyres for 'blistering'.
 This is where excessive heat causes chunks of the rubber to sheer off and could lead to a puncture while you're driving.

-Finally, look out for uneven patterns of wear, which can result from misaligned wheels, incorrect tyre pressure or excessive turning.
-This uneven wear will alter your steering and may also lengthen your braking distance.
+While you're checking the condition of the sidewalls, you should also look out for uneven patterns of wear which can result from misaligned wheels, incorrect tyre pressure or excessive turning.
+Uneven wear doesn't necessarily mean that you need to change the tyre immediately, but it will alter your steering and may also lengthen your braking distance.